modelica/ModelicaSpecification/RationaleMCP/0037/modelica-uris.md

 ## Basic structure

+The Modelica URIs described in this proposal have a mandatory _query_ part.
+This makes them easily distinguishable from the legacy Modelica URI format, where the _query_ part of the URI is never used.

 The _path_ part of a Modelica URI is denoted the Modelice URI's _class reference_, and unlike the old Modelica URI format, qualified Modelica class names use the normal URI path segment separator `/` instead of `.`.

-The new format takes advantage of the _authority_ being optional.
-The meaning of a non-empty _authority_ is currently reserved for the deprecated form of a Modelica URI.
-An empty _authority_ cannot be mistaken for the deprecated form, and is allowed in the new form as an alternative to not specifying the _authority_ at all.
+An empty _authority_ is allowed as an alternative to not specifying the _authority_ at all.
+The use of a non-empty _authority_ is reserved for future use.
+(It is also used in the legacy Modelica URI format.)

 As usual, some characters need to be URL encoded when put in a URI.
 For instance, the Modelica class `.Slashy.'Foo/Bar'.Baz` is referenced like so:
 - _modelica:/Slashy/'Foo%2FBar'/Baz_